5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 • Loss of consciousness

-Cardiogenic Shock
+3. Cardiogenic Shock

 Cardiogenic is a form of shock that occurs when the heart is damaged and can’t supply enough blood to the body’s vital organs.
 It’s often the result of a heart attack.
 During a heart attack, the blood flow through the arteries is restricted or blocked entirely.
-This restriction can lead to cardiogenic shock.
+This restriction leads to cardiogenic shock.

 This type of first aid shock is uncommon, but it’s a serious medical emergency, and it’s extremely difficult to survive when it does occur.
 Almost no one survived cardiogenic Shock in the past.
 However, today, half of the people who experience cardiogenic Shock survive with prompt treatment.
 This is due to improved treatments and quicker recognition of symptoms.

-Symptoms of Cardiogenic Shock:
+What are the Symptoms of Cardiogenic Shock?

 • Rapid breathing